Preparedness & Response Plan

 Employees are permitted to take paid leave consistent with the Families First Coronavirus Response Act and the City’s applicable PTO policies.
 Questions regarding leave shall be directed to Human Resources.
 Any on-site employee who appears to have a respiratory illness may be separated from other employees and sent home.

-Remote work will be considered for all employees who are not essential to operations, and whose job duties reasonably allow them to telework.
+Remote work will be considered (with in-person work prohibited) for all employees who are not essential to operations, and whose job duties reasonably allow them to telework.
 Remote work is not guaranteed.
 All remote work must be coordinated and authorized by department managers and approved by the City Manager and Human Resources Director.
 Business-related travel is restricted to essential travel only.

 Enhanced Cleaning and Disinfecting (reference Appendix E)